- Measure Priorities

 The MAP is a multi-stakeholder partnership that provides recommendations to HHS on the selection of quality and efficiency measures for CMS programs.
 First launched in the spring of 2011, the National Quality Forum (NQF) is currently under contract with HHS to convene and facilitate the MAP workgroups.
 The MAP’s overall goal is to maintain transparency and encourage public engagement throughout this process.
 All MAP meetings are open to the public, and meeting summaries are posted on the NQF website.

 - After receiving the annual MUC List, the MAP workgroups and Coordinating Committee convene to fulfill their statutory requirement of providing input to HHS on Measures under Consideration for use in Medicare programs.

 - The workgroups evaluate the candidate measures using the Measure Selection Criteria developed by the MAP.
 One of several conclusions will be reached for each candidate measure: support, do not support, conditionally support, or refine and resubmit.

 - The MAP provides program-specific recommendations to HHS no later than February 1.

 - HHS takes MAP’s analysis and advice into account, but HHS alone makes the final decisions about measure selection and implementation in public programs.
 If HHS decides to take a candidate measure that MAP did not support, and propose it for rulemaking via the Federal Register process, CMS will provide a rationale for that decision.

 Below are links to MAP reports and previous Measures under Consideration Lists for 2011 forward:

-- Tuesday, April 10, 2018: CMS Program-Specific Measure Needs and Priorities
+- Thursday April 25, 2019: CMS Program-Specific Measure Needs and Priorities: Slides / Webinar Recording

 - MIPS Peer Reviewed Template-Word Version